 Uranium Waste - If uranium is ordered or used as part of research, the waste that is generated must be picked up by Radiation Safety, rather than Chemical Safety.
 Prior to uranium waste pick-up, a waste ticket must be completed for each container and faxed to EHS.
 The building and room number where the waste should be picked-up must be clearly indicated on the waste ticket.
 Waste containers requiring pick-up must be easily identifiable to EHS waste technicians.
 The quantity and composition of the waste to be picked up MUST be clearly indicated.
 This information is vital to EHS in order to legally transport the waste to and from our facility.
 Any other information considered relevant to the waste should be included in the description.

 Animal carcasses / pathologic waste must be disposed of in accordance with Radiation Safety policies.

 Small Radioactive laboratory animal carcasses must be placed in green or black plastic bags and labeled on the outside with "Radioactive Warning Tape".
 Please follow instructions on the waste ticket for pick-up.

-Large Radioactive animal carcasses must be placed in special radioactive waste bags and boxes provided to the investigator by Radiation Safety, and picked up by Radiation Safety personnel.
+Large Radioactive animal carcasses must be placed in special radioactive waste bags and 3.7 cu.ft. boxes, or a 96-gallon Schaefer Tote.
+EHS provides all containers to the investigator.
+Containers are picked up by EHS Radiation Safety personnel.
 Radioactive carcasses are never to be transferred to vivaria cold rooms or freezers unless they have been commissioned by Radiation Safety for this purpose.

 Lead (Pb) is classified as a hazardous material and is banned from disposal in sanitary landfills.
 Even a small amount of lead in ordinary trash going to the landfill can be rejected and may lead to the University being denied access to the facility.
 Please keep all lead separate from other forms of waste and package it in a labeled cardboard box for pickup.